Storidge/cio-user-docs/operations/backup_aws.md

     max: 10
 ```

-NOTE:  Reference copies of profiles are available in the /etc/storidge/profiles directory
+NOTE:  'interval: 1' creates one backup every hour.
+The first backup is available one hour after the volume is created.
+Reference copies of profiles are available in /etc/storidge/profiles directory.

 Launch the application specifying the profile as a volume option, e.g.: